Agent Deployment in Special Environments

 // All information of various K8s resources.

-// Note: It needs to include all types of all resources.
-Resources not appearing will be considered deleted by deepflow-server.
+// Please note that all types of all resources must be included; resources not present will be considered deleted by deepflow-server.

 repeated common.KubernetesAPIInfo entries = 10;